 The procedure for converting the scrambled PSDU data to LDPC codewords depends on the repetition factor.

-If  = 1 and the code rate is not 7/8,
+If  = 1 and the code rate is not one of 2/3, 5/6, 7/8,

 The output stream of the scrambler is broken into blocks of LCWD = LCW ×R bits such that the mth data word is .